glenux/docker-debian-repository/README.md

 ========================

 This docker box provides an apt repository based on the tool reprepro.
-The repository is be served by an nginx server.
+The repository is served by an nginx server.

 Status : work in progress / not ready for production yet.